top of page

 MEET THE STAFF

-Stephen A Wooderson - Chief Executive Officer
+Maggie Koziol - Chief Executive Officer

-John Connelly - Director, Research and Grants
+John Connelly - Director of Research and Grants

 John Connelly joined CSAVR in 2009.
 He has over 30 years of experience in the field of public rehabilitation.
 After graduating from law school in 1980, he was hired as a staff attorney by the Ohio Rehabilitation Services Commission.
 He worked for a year as a staff attorney with the Commission and in 1981 was promoted to General Counsel.
 In 1993 he was promoted to a deputy director with expanded duties including responsibility for the preparation and maintenance of the agency’s $260 M plus annual operating budget and public relations.
 From 2001 until July of 2009 John served as the Executive Director of the Commission.
 Among his accomplishments at the Commission was the creation of the agency’s first dedicated employer services unit.
 During his tenure with the Commission, John served on the Family and Children First task force, the State Use Committee, and the Governor’s State Workforce Policy Board.
 John’s VR experience and